Lithuanian premier rejects ministers' resignations over Belarus sanctions-busting scandal

 The board of Lithuanian Railways has now announced that the company's CEO Mantas Bartuska would step down after a transitional period to mitigate reputational damage to the company.

 The Seimas, the country’s parliament, is also now scrambling to pass legislation aiming to ban any transit of Belarusian goods, including Belaruskali fertilisers, via Lithuania due to threats to national security.
+This will give Lithuanian Railways the legal grounds to break the contract without running the risk of being sued.

 BKT, a Klaipeda-based stevedoring firm in charge of handling Belaruskali fertilisers, said that the transit of Belarusian potash fertilisers via Lithuania cannot be suspended as that would run counter to international agreements of Lithuania, the EU and US.
 BKT sends Belaruskali potash to over 160 countries worldwide.